Such 'divided', 'confused' party can do no good: PM's dig at Cong | Politics

 ''Nothing can be more unfortunate than this.
 The Congress is also there in Rajya Sabha, their senior leaders are there, they debate with a lot of enthusiasm and express their views.
 On the other hand, there is the other section of the Congress (in Lok Sabha)....
 Time will tell,'' the prime minister said.

 They are unable to digest that people are seeing the truth, Modi said.
-The trust of the people can never be won through these games, he said.
+People's trust can never be won through these games, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)